JuliaOpt/CoinOptServices.jl/README.md

 ## Usage

-OptimizationServices is usable as a solver in JuMP as follows.
+CoinOptServices is usable as a solver in JuMP as follows.

-    julia> using JuMP, OptimizationServices
+    julia> using JuMP, CoinOptServices
     julia> m = Model(solver = OsilSolver())

 Then model and solve your optimization problem as usual.
 See